pyccel/pyccel/docs/compiler.md

 pyccel example.py
 ```

-The `--compiler` flag overrides the default compiler: if this is provided, the environment variable is ignored.
+The `--compiler-family` flag overrides the default compiler: if this is provided, the environment variable is ignored.

 ## Using an unsupported compiler or custom compiler flags

 Pyccel's compiler settings are described internally by a dictionary.
 This makes it easy for a user to define their own compiler settings.
 This is done via a JSON file.
-The location of the JSON file is passed to the _compiler_ argument of the Pyccel command line tool or `epyccel`.
-The JSON file must define the following parameters for each of the desired languages (we advise always including c in order to compile the wrapper):
+The location of the JSON file is passed to the `--compiler-config` flag of the `pyccel` command line interface, or to the `compiler_config` argument of the `epyccel` function.
+The JSON file must define the following parameters for each of the desired languages (we advise always including C in order to compile the wrapper):

 -   `exec` : The name of the executable
 -   `mpi_exec` : The name of the MPI executable